getml/getml.com/src/docs/install/packages/archive.md

 <!-- # Installing from versioned archives -->
-# getML community edition archives
+# getML Community edition archives

-The getML community edition is provided as downloadable, versioned archives for each release.
+The getML Community edition is provided as downloadable, versioned archives for each release.

 ### Version 1.5.0